imoan723/JSRecon-Buddy/README.md

 ## Automatic Version Check

 The extension automatically checks for new versions.
 When you open the popup, it compares its own version against the [manifest.json](manifest.json) file in this GitHub repository.
-To avoid excessive requests, the latest version number is cached for one hour.
+To avoid excessive requests, the latest version number is cached for 6 hours.
 If a newer version is available on GitHub, an asterisk will appear on the GitHub logo in the popup.

 <figure align="center">
 	<img src="./assets/new-version-av-tip.png" alt="New Version" width="40%"/>
 </figure>

+## Contributing

+Contributions are welcome!
+Whether it's a bug report, a feature request, or a pull request, all help is appreciated - get started [here](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+The secret detection patterns in [rules.js](src/content/rules.js)were heavily inspired by [the comprehensive rule set](https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml) from the fantastic open-source project, Gitleaks, which I've adapted and expanded upon.
+A big thanks to the Gitleaks creators and contributors for providing such a great foundation, which is distributed under the MIT License.

+A special thanks goes to the many security researchers in the bug bounty community whose clever JavaScript bookmarklets were the original inspiration for this extension.

 ## Disclaimer